 Thursday, July 31, 2008

-This week has been a big one.
+This week has been a biggie.
 It was the first time I have been filmed to go on TV.
 Yes, TV.
 And what an amazing experience it was.

 It's not overwhelming at all to know that Hope Channel is aired in over 13 countries (including Aruba, Australia, Brazil, Canada, Norway, Nigeria, Philippines, Russia, and United States of America) while negotiations are under way for it to be free to air in the US (apparently it's quite popular over there).